cwmccurdy/quantumGrid/docs/background.rst

 Introduction
 ------------

-These notes describe a method for solving the Schrödinger equation for a particle moving in one dimension with coordinate :math:`x` for :bold:`any` potential :math:`V (x)` on :bold:`any` interval of :math:`x`.
+Here we describe a method for solving the Schrödinger equation for a particle moving in one dimension with coordinate :math:`x` for :bold:`any` potential :math:`V (x)` on :bold:`any` interval of :math:`x`.
 The variational method of course provides a way to do so, but its application generally poses a practical problem we would like to overcome: If we expand the unknown wave function in :math:`H |\Psi\rangle = E |\Psi\rangle` in a finite set of basis functions

 .. math::
   |\Psi\rangle \approx \sum_{n=1}^N c_n |\varphi_n\rangle